sm-da/my-awesome/README.md

 - [OpenBMB/XAgent](https://github.com/OpenBMB/XAgent) - An Autonomous LLM Agent for Complex Task Solving
 - [OpenGenerativeAI/GenossGPT](https://github.com/OpenGenerativeAI/GenossGPT) - One API for all LLMs either Private or Public (Anthropic, Llama V2, GPT 3.5/4, Vertex, GPT4ALL, HuggingFace ...) 🌈🐂  Replace OpenAI GPT with any LLMs in your app with one line.
 - [OptimalScale/LMFlow](https://github.com/OptimalScale/LMFlow) - An Extensible Toolkit for Finetuning and Inference of Large Foundation Models.
 Large Models for All.
+- [OthersideAI/self-operating-computer](https://github.com/OthersideAI/self-operating-computer) - A framework to enable multimodal models to operate a computer.
 - [Picsart-AI-Research/Text2Video-Zero](https://github.com/Picsart-AI-Research/Text2Video-Zero) - [ICCV 2023 Oral] Text-to-Image Diffusion Models are Zero-Shot Video Generators
 - [PixArt-alpha/PixArt-alpha](https://github.com/PixArt-alpha/PixArt-alpha) - Fast Training of Diffusion Transformer for Photorealistic Text-to-Image Synthesis
 - [Plachtaa/VALL-E-X](https://github.com/Plachtaa/VALL-E-X) - An open source implementation of Microsoft's VALL-E X zero-shot TTS model.
 Demo is available in https://plachtaa.github.io